e2b/wordpress-hyphenator/readme.txt

 You can see a working example of Hyphenator.js [here](http://hyphenator.googlecode.com/svn/trunk/WorkingExample.html "Example of using Hyphenator.js").

 == License ==
-* Plugin licensed under GLP3: Copyright (C) 2008-2012 Benedict B. alias e2b
+* Plugin licensed under GPLv3: Copyright (C) 2008-2012 Benedict B. alias e2b
 * Hyphenator.js licensed under LGPLv3: Copyright (C) 2011 Mathias Nater, Zürich

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/gpl.html "The GNU General Public License - GNU Project - Free Software Foundation (FSF)") for more details.

+Some patterns in the pattern files have different licenses specified in the pattern files.

 The custom header used in the Wordpress Plugin Directory is based on the image [Compositor by Stephen Hampshire](http://www.flickr.com/photos/stephenhampshire/3337704597/) and licensed under [Creative Commons Attribution 2.0](http://creativecommons.org/licenses/by/2.0/).